-5.5.
+7.5.
 Audit, Control, Compliance, and Legal

-5.5.1.
+7.5.1.
 Internal Audit

 The Internal Audit function is one of the key components in the Bank's governance structure.
-The Bank's Internal Audit function is independent and as such reports directly to the Board of Directors through the Audit Committee and on its own initiative if deemed necessary or appropriate.
+The Bank's Internal Audit function is independent and as such reports directly to the Board of Directors through the Audit Committee.